NÄHER — CONCEPT 2024

 What I learned

-As designers, we are responsible for making our products usable by everyone.
-The Internet puts us all on equal footing: why go against it?
+As designers, we are responsible for making our products accessible by everyone.

 Do what users want

-This time, we got lucky: most of our assumptions perfectly aligned with user opinions.
-But it won't always be the case, and always running interviews is pivotal.
+This time, our assumptions aligned with user opinions.
+But it won't always be the case.

 After all... it's a business

-Designing while keeping the end goal in mind (building a viable business) taught us how a real company works.
+Designing while keeping the end goal in mind taught us how a real company works.